Ruth2014/bio2092/04_Microbial_genomics/README.md

 What about the mutation in the His residue in the second sample?
 Will this have any impact on drug resistance?
-You can find a full list of the mutations that Mykrobe predictor uses in [Supplementary Table 15](https://media.nature.com/original/nature-assets/ncomms/2015/151221/ncomms10063/extref/ncomms10063-s1.pdf) of the
+You can find a full list of the mutations that Mykrobe Predictor uses in [Supplementary Table 15](https://media.nature.com/original/nature-assets/ncomms/2015/151221/ncomms10063/extref/ncomms10063-s1.pdf) of the
 [published paper](https://www.ncbi.nlm.nih.gov/pubmed/?term=26686880).

 Now, in what time you have left, have a look at some other